Coronavirus: council service information and advice

 Advice if you are self-isolating

-If you are self-isolating this is the national government advice detailing what you should do with your rubbish:
+You should follow the national government advice, which details what you should do with your rubbish:

 - Personal waste (e.g. used tissues) and disposable cleaning cloths can be stored securely within disposable rubbish bags.
 These bags should be placed into another bag, tied securely and kept separate from other waste within your own room.
 This should be put aside for at least 72 hours before being put in your usual external household waste bin.